joseph-ortiz/machine-learning-python/README.md

 # machine-learning-python
-Learning machine learning with python
+Learning machine learning with python.
+These are hightlights and points I learned from the *Understanding Machine Learning with Python* on Pluralsight.

 ##What is Machine Learning
 - Data gets passed to algorithm and analyzes the data to create a model